-Athletic Trainers must earn a degree in from an accredited athletic training program.
+Athletic Trainers must earn a degree from an accredited athletic training program.
 Accredited programs include formal instruction in injury and illness prevention, first aid and emergency care, assessment of injuries and illnesses, human anatomy, and physiology, therapeutic modalities and nutrition.
 More than 70% of certified athletic trainers hold at least a master’s degree.

 Athletic trainers must meet the qualifications set by the National Athletic Trainers Association Board of Certification, and individual state licensure qualifications.
 They must maintain current knowledge and skills through required continuing education, and adhere to the standards of professional practice set by the NATABOC, while practicing athletic training under the direction of a physician.